WWE Spoilers: Huge Stable Could Appear On ‘SmackDown’ To Continue Invasion Storyline

-Over the course of the last week, WWE has watched all of its brand mingle with one another as Survivor Series draws near.
-The battle for brand supremacy will come full circle when Monday Night Raw faces off with Friday Night SmackDown and NXT at the big pay-per-view.
+Over the course of the last week, WWE has watched all of its brands mingle with one another as Survivor Series draws near.
+The battle for brand supremacy will come full circle when Monday Night Raw faces off against Friday Night SmackDown and NXT at the big pay-per-view.
 Tonight on the blue brand, it appears as if the invasion angle is going to be continued in an awesome way as a huge stable is rumored to appear.

-The past week, NXT superstars have appeared on both Raw and SmackDown to show that they are no longer considered less than the main roster.
+In the past week, NXT superstars have appeared on both Raw and SmackDown to show that they are no longer considered less than the main roster.
 On Wednesday night, The O.C. showed up on NXT and let it be known that the red brand wasn’t backing down from anyone.

-The preview for this week’s Friday Night SmackDown has a huge show planned, but there is nothing said about interference from other brands.
+The preview for this week’s Friday Night SmackDown reveals a huge show is planned, but there is nothing said about interference from other brands.
 Of course, WWE is playing it up as if they don’t know when superstars are going to jump brands and attack others from another show.

 WWE has flown over to the United Kingdom to tape episodes of Friday Night SmackDown and Monday Night Raw, and it has led to interesting rumors.
 According to PW Insider, there is a chance that a popular stable from NXT UK could appear and continue the invasion storyline this week.